- What We Do

 Poor and food-insecure populations benefit the most from such growth, since they spend the greatest proportion of their incomes on food.

 For the last 50 years, USAID has worked to bring the latest scientific knowledge and technology to those who need it most.
-Under Feed the Future, President Obama’s global hunger and food security initiative, and in partnership with the U.S. Department of Agriculture, the Board on International Food and Agriculture Development and the Association of Public and Land Grant Universities, USAID has released a new strategy for agricultural research.
+Under Feed the Future, The U.S. Government's global hunger and food security initiative, and in partnership with the U.S. Department of Agriculture, the Board on International Food and Agriculture Development and the Association of Public and Land Grant Universities, USAID has released a new strategy for agricultural research.

-Agricultural research activities are carried out in partnership with other U.S. Government agencies, the Consultative Group on International Agricultural Research, U.S. university-led programs including the Collaborative Research Support Programs, developing country universities and national research systems, private companies, NGOs and other donor and multilateral research organizations.
+Agricultural research activities are carried out in partnership with other U.S. Government agencies, the Consultative Group on International Agricultural Research, U.S. university-led programs including the Feed the Future Innovation Labs, developing country universities and national research systems, private companies, NGOs and other donor and multilateral research organizations.

 The new agricultural research portfolio focuses on three major areas to meet global food security goals: